rackerlabs/support-how-to/content/cloud-files/retrieve-cdn-access-logs-on-per-customer-per-container-basis.md

 HyperText Transfer Protocol (HTTP) logs have functional limitations.
 The same restrictions that apply to virtual host domains on web servers also apply to Rackspace Cloud Files.
-As a result, you should not put the same customers files within the same container, in the same way that you don't put different customers' files within the same virtual host.
+As a result, you should not put files belonging to different customers in the same container, in the same way that you do not put files belonging to different customers on the same virtual host.

 This tutorial covers generating a different log set for each container for each customer, and then downloading and processing those logs.